wuttinanhi/aitestgen/README.md

 aitestgen gen -f examples/testprompts/todo.xml
 ```

-the generated output will be saved at `todo.testsuite.test.ts`
+the generated output will be saved at `todo.test.ts`

+## Choosing a Model

+Currently, the best-performing model for test generation is **gpt-4o-mini**.
+We are still searching for the ideal Ollama model for a self-hosted solution.

 ## Contributing